afterpay/sdk-android/docs/ui-components/widget.md

 ## Styling the Widget

-By default the widget will show the Afterpay logo and header but these may be independently disabled when initialising the widget.
+By default the widget will show the Afterpay logo and header but these may be independently disabled when initializing the widget.

 ```kotlin
 view.findViewById<AfterpayWidgetView>(R.id.afterpay_widget)